ajaygunalan/AjVault/content/Electronics and Circuits.md

 | 4       | [[KiCAD]]            |

-Due to copyright, I cannot mae the videos public.
+Due to copyright, I cannot make the videos public.
 But, I can make my notes public.

 status:
 [lec14](https://youtu.be/Olmd14AKmx4)